taoaustin/Flunkin/README.md

 __TO DO/FIX__
 - Fix alignment of incoming notes after a restart from save point
-- Only allow feature to word in FreePlay mode.
+- <s>Only allow feature to work in FreePlay mode.</s>
-- ahhhhhh whhy are the start times inconsistent :(
+- ahhhhhh whhy are the start times inconsistent :( (think it as to do with when i press the restart button)

 __Plans/Thins to consider__
 - Fade-in (osu!mania)